parse-community/docs/_includes/ios/geopoints.md

 Parse allows you to associate polygon coordinates with an object.
 Adding a `PFPolygon` to a `PFObject` allows queries to determine whether a `PFGeoPoint` is within a `PFPolygon` or if a `PFPolygon` contains a `PFGeoPoint` .

-* PFPolygon must contain at least three coordinates
+* PFPolygon must contain at least three coordinates.

 For example, to create a polygon with coordinates (0, 0), (0, 1), (1, 1), (1, 0).